 Productive innovation, defensive innovation, patents, creative destruction, citations, patent value, competition, intellectual property, entrepreneurship, strategic patenting, defensive patenting, patent thickets, fencing patents

 Abrams, David S.; Akcigit, Ufuk; and Popadak, Jillian, "Patent Value and Citations: Creative Destruction or Strategic Disruption?"
 (2013).
-Faculty Scholarship at Penn Carey Law.
+All Faculty Scholarship.
 498.

 Intellectual Property Law Commons, Other Economics Commons, Science and Technology Law Commons, Science and Technology Policy Commons, Science and Technology Studies Commons, Technology and Innovation Commons